-Since April is money Month, it's a great time to take stock of your current financial situation and reevaluate your savings strategies.
+Since April is Money Month, it's a great time to take stock of your current financial situation and reevaluate your savings strategies.
 Most families don't have enough saved to last more than a month.
 Don't let that be you!
 Creating financial goals will not only help build your emergency fund, it will take the guesswork out of saving and give you peace of mind.

 The RetailMeNot Financial Literacy Month survey finds only 1 in 2 people are confident in their knowledge or understanding of personal finances.